geomstats/challenge-iclr-2021/README.md

 - Data analysis with geometric and topological methods,
 - Implementation of the code from a research paper with Geomstats and Giotto-tda
 - Implementation of a feature to merge into Geomstats and Giotto-tda codebases (see examples of PR on Geomstats and Giotto-tda repositories)
-- Implementation of a visualization method to merge into Geomstats and Giotto-tda (see example here: )
+- Implementation of a visualization method to merge into Geomstats and Giotto-tda
 - Benchmarking/profiling on geometric and topological methods against other methods for a public dataset.
 Etc.